 Short Curriculum Vitae:

 Carlos Eduardo Pereira is a Full Professor at Federal University of Rio Grande do Sul (UFRGS) in Porto Alegre, southern Brazil, where he chairs the Control, Automatic, and Robotics Group, a research group that includes 7 faculty members and more than 40 graduate students.
-He received the Dr.-Ing. degree in Electrical Engineering from the University of Stuttgart, Germany in 1995 and has a MSc in Computer Science and and a B.S. degree in Electrical Engineering both from the Federal University of Rio Grande do Sul (UFRGS) in Brazil.
+He received the Dr.-Ing. degree in Electrical Engineering from the University of Stuttgart, Germany in 1995 and has a M.Sc. in Computer Science and a B.Sc. degree in Electrical Engineering both from the Federal University of Rio Grande do Sul (UFRGS) in Brazil.

 From 2000 to 2001 he was a visiting researcher at the United Technologies Research Center (UTRC) in Hartford/CT USA, where he was involved in the development of applied research projects for UT companies such Otis, Carrier, Pratt and Whitney, Sikorsky and UT Fuel Cells.
 From 2005 to 2009 he acted as Technical Director for CETA - an Applied Research Center created by the Federation of Industries in the state of Rio Grande do Sul in southern Brazil, whose goal was to develop collaborative research between academia and industry, focusing on the areas of industrial automation, information and communication technologies, and optimization of production processes, following the Fraunhofer model.